 Intentions come from the heart.
 You take responsibility for your own intentions.

 Expectations on the other hand are placed on others.
 You can hope for something but it’s never guaranteed that you will have it.

 Unfulfilled expectations often lead to stress, fear or disappointment while true intentions – the only thing you can really control – will increase your enthusiasm and joy of living.

 Learn to sow good seeds.
 For example, you can decide, “I want to be honest with my boss” instead of “My boss has to be honest with me.”
 Just as you are a work in progress, the other party is.

 Question: How else can you change yourself?
 Share your thoughts in comments below.

 Maureen is a tech enthusiast and writer who is in love with God and new beginnings.
-Through her writing, she seeks to inspire hope in a fallen world and help others live a fulfilling life.
+Through her writing, she seeks to inspire hope and help others live a fulfilling life.
 She lives in Nairobi, Kenya.
 Connect with Maureen on her blog and Twitter.